How can I get more information on CUSTOMS (new student orientation)?

 Can I retake a class I failed to help my GPA?

 Yes you can.
 However, no course should be attempted more than twice except upon the advice of an advisor.
 The second grade earned will stand, even if the second grade received is an "F" and you had previously received a higher grade.
 All repeated courses remain on your transcript with repeat notation.
-You may not repeat a course in which you have previously earned a grade of "A" or "B" without written approval from the dean of the college which houses your major.
+You may not repeat a course in which you have previously earned a grade of "A" or "B" without written approval from the Dean of the College which houses your major.
 Once again, remember that if you are on the Lottery Scholarship you will not be able to replace grades in your TELS GPA like you can in your regular MTSU GPA.
-Please speak with your advisor or Financial Aid counselor for details about your TELS GPA.
+Please speak with the MT One Stop for details about your TELS GPA.

 How do I appeal a grade?